brandon-townes-ai/autonomy_timer/README.md

 # autonomy_timer

-CLI tool that reads `duration_ns` from a YAML file and updates Jira time tracking.
+CLI tool that reads recording durations from vehicles via SSH and logs time to Jira worklogs.

 ## Setup